Therealchainman/archive-cp/problems/LCweekly275.md

 ## 2134.
 Minimum Swaps to Group All 1's Together II

 ### Solution: sliding window algorithm count number of 0s in the window.
+Every 0 must be replaced with a 1.

 ```c++
 int minSwaps(vector<int>& nums) {